 She enters a transitional home providing a safe place while a longer-term solution is found.
 This home could be a Destiny Rescue home or a partner-referred home.

-She enters a residential home program.
+She enters a residential home equipped with staff and services to care for her needs and help her towards sustainable freedom.
 This home could be a Destiny Rescue home, a partner-referred home, or a government-assigned shelter/home.

 Path to Freedom Plans

 When we are involved in reintegration, whether it is in the community or residential home setting, a member of our team will develop an individualized Path to Freedom for the child.
 This plan focuses on decreasing the vulnerabilities that led to her being exploited while providing new opportunities that allow her to flourish in freedom.